 By getting a guarantor mortgage, if you have a relative who is willing to act as a guarantor and agrees to make repay the mortgage if you cannot, you can borrow a more considerable sum as compared to other mortgages.

 Should you go for annual calculation or daily calculation of interest?

-It is of utmost importance that you understand the various ways in which the mortgage lender will calculate the interest on the mortgage.
-An unfair lender may try to add to your cost of a mortgage by relying on your confusion regarding the calculation of interest rates.
+It is of utmost importance that you understand how the mortgage lender will calculate the interest on the mortgage.
+An unfair lender may try to add to your mortgage cost by relying on your confusion regarding the calculation of interest rates.